agusmoles/dogs-challenge/README.md

 ## Challenge - Dog Team

+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `yarn build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

 ### What should you build?

 Design a small React app that shows a list of breeds using the api "Dog API" (https://dog.ceo/dog-api/).
 Add the ability to search the list by breed name.
 When a breed on the list is clicked, the app should navigate to the breed page.